 Filter your search:

 Catch up on the latest updates from Ethiopia, and from our mission, in our monthly newsletter.
-Summer 2020 Issue.
+October 2020 Issue.

 A key historical moment was celebrated when the first-year filling of the Grand Ethiopian Renaissance Dam was achieved, with no effect at all on the downstream flow of the Nile River, or the ‘Abay’ as it is known in Ethiopia.
 The filling of the Dam was made possible by a particularly heavy rainy season, which is ongoing.
 The news was…